Sage Pay Overview

 Sage Pay Online

 There are three levels of pricing for Sage Pay Online:

 There probably isn't a shopping cart worth its salt that doesn't support Sage-pay.
 It has integrations with Shopify, Bigcommerce, Woo-commerce, Open-cart, Magento and Prestashop just to name drop a few.

 Kashflow accounting software supports Sage pay, and it is easy to set up using the card options settings from within the Kashflow administrator panel.

 How It Works

 Sage Pay uses Merchant Services provider Elavon to offer Merchant Accounts.
-When the credit card transaction is processed online, the funds are passed to your Merchant Account, and then a batch process clears the funds to your bank account.
+When you process the credit card transaction online, the funds are transferred to your Merchant Account, and then a batch process clears the funds to your bank account.
 This process usually takes two to three days.

 There is no contract and no setup fee for using Sage Pay services.